julienetie/maya/README.md

 MaYa uses a minimalistic and opinionated CSS methodology based on real world uses and expectations.
 MaYa doesn't look for a "One size fits all" solutions, because there is none.

+## Who is MaYa for?
-MaYa dosen't come with fancy pre-built components, because that's your job, MaYa is for advanced web design and development that considers:
+**MaYa doesn't come with fancy pre-built components, that's your job**.
+MaYa is for advanced web design and development that considers:

 - A light weight footprint